 Welcome to Chicago the 'Windy City'.
 Meet you downtown at our hotel where we enjoy a great Welcome Dinner and celebration with your fellow riders.
 Before that you may want to visit some of the highlights Chicago has got to offer: a river sightseeing tour, Willis Tower, Navy Pier, Sphere, some blues or jazz clubs - just to name a few.

 Big day today: We start riding Route 66!
-First we drive to the rental location and do paperwork for both rental and insurance.
-When you hear “Gentlemen Start Your Engines” the fab Route 66 starts indeed and we say good-bye to the windy city for good.
+When you hear "Gentlemen Start Your Engines" the fab Route 66 starts indeed and we say good-bye to the windy city for good.
 One hour out of town is Wilmington.
 For many this is the spot where Route 66 really begins.
 It’s here that you’ll find that kitsch classic, the Gemini giant.
 It’s a 30 foot tall fiberglass "muffler man" from the 1960s.
 Back in those days these giant colossal men were all over the good old US of A. They typically held "tools" in their hands from mufflers, to hot dogs, to axes, and more.
 In this case, the Gemini Giant holds a rocket ship, a reminder of the 1960s space race.
 As the American landscape changed most of these enormous men were eventually retired.
 But here in Wilmington, the large green man holds on.

 Continuing on IL 53 to Braidwood, the next photo opportunity is the Polka Dot Drive-In at 222 N. Front St with its Elvis, Marilyn, James Dean and Betty Boop statues.